Bipartisan Senators Reintroduce NTIA Cybersecurity Bill

-A bipartisan pair of Senators have reintroduced a piece of legislation that looks to strengthen the cybersecurity of critical infrastructure across the U.S., by creating a new cybersecurity office as part of the National Telecommunications and Information Administration (NTIA) Policy and Cybersecurity Coordination Act.
+A bipartisan pair of senators have reintroduced a piece of legislation that looks to strengthen the cybersecurity of critical infrastructure across the U.S., by creating a new cybersecurity office as part of the National Telecommunications and Information Administration (NTIA) Policy and Cybersecurity Coordination Act.

-The legislation originally introduced last congressional session by Sens, John Hickenlooper, D-CO., and Shelley Moore Capito, R-WV., will focus on aligning many of the NTIA’s resources to meet many of the daunting tasks that current 21st-century cybersecurity issues present.
+The legislation originally introduced last congressional session by Sens.
+John Hickenlooper, D-CO., and Shelley Moore Capito, R-WV., will focus on aligning many of the NTIA’s resources to meet many of the daunting tasks that current 21st-century cybersecurity issues present.

 “Cyberattacks and breaches of private data ultimately hurt American consumers, and as technology and the telecommunications industry continue to advance, so do the threats from hackers and bad actors.
 Provisions must be in place to strengthen NTIA’s Office for Policy Analysis and Development and protect the private information of the public they serve,” said Senator Capito.